Ambrose23456/Ambrose23456/README.md

 - 🔭 I’m currently open to suitable opportunities in front end and/or back end web development.
 ----
-- ⚡ Fun fact: When I am not writing code, I like to write stories and play guitar
+- ⚡ Fun fact: When I am not writing code, I like to write creatively and play guitar(maybe someday I might publish a best seller or be the rockstar I sometimes imagine in my head...haha)